Art activities, such as directed drawing, make learning fun. Here are ideas for fall drawings for kids to use in the K-2 classroom.

 These works of art help decorate classrooms (and homes) for the season.
 Kids don’t think of it as learning, which is a huge bonus!

-Benefits To Teaching Fall Drawings
+Benefits Of Teaching Fall Drawings

 There are countless benefits to adding fall drawings to your lesson plans.